fengxia41103/myblog/content/thoughts/social media.md

 **you are anxious**, is just bizzare!
 This is worse than mid-age crisis, because it does not care whether your true age is mid or not.
-The anxiety to see a response to your `message in a bottle` is getting to your nerve &mdas; oh mine mine mine, did s/he say something to my post? ... oh nothing yet... <20 seconds later> .... didn't I feel the phone just lighted up? there is new message!....<20 seconds later>... maybe it's here now...
+The anxiety to see a response to your `message in a bottle` is getting to your nerve &mdash; oh mine mine mine, did s/he say something to my post? ... oh nothing yet... <20 seconds later>
+.... didn't I feel the phone just lighted up? there is new message!....<20 seconds later>... maybe it's here now...
 I'm always watching such strange reality show with an urge to laugh and to pity &mdash; at the end of day, why put yourself through such a misery by torturing yourself with anxiety, by caring so much how others react to you, how they comment on a conversation, how they view your activity, how they think about you, how they like or dislike you!?

 I understand the argument that as a social member, as all human are meant to be one, and gively I agree with this statement, thus a person